How to Buy Used Cars – A Simple But Comprehensive Guide

 Choose your car type

 Different people will need different things from a car.
 Cars vary in shapes and sizes nowadays.
-Over the past few decades, the distinctions have become even more blurred, with the introduction of new car sub-categories, like crossovers (cross between sedans and SUVs) like the Subaru XV or BMW X6, or the sub-compact SUV’s like the Ford Ecosport.
-There isn’t a right or wrong choice here – an AUV could be the perfect fit for people with a modest budget and who regularly ferry a large family or have a business that occasionally requires hauling of inventory.
+Over the past few decades, the distinctions have become even more blurred, with the introduction of new car sub-categories, like crossovers (cross between sedans and SUVs) like the Subaru XV or Toyota Corolla Cross, or the sub-compact SUVs like the Honda HR-V. There isn’t a right or wrong choice here – an AUV, such as a Toyota Innova could be the perfect fit for people with a modest budget and who regularly ferry a large family or have a business that occasionally requires hauling of inventory.
 A subcompact sedan is good for a smaller family that needs to navigate the smaller eskinitas of Manila and needs just enough trunk space for groceries or small bags, strollers, etc. As a bonus, the fuel efficiencies on these things are now pretty good too.
-Look to the Hyundai Eon for the ultimate in no-frills, cheap and cheerful car.
+Look to the Toyota Wigo for the ultimate in no-frills, cheap and cheerful car.
 There are a lot of different vehicle sizes to choose from too – you’ve got the very big Hyundai Starex’s or the very small and fuel-efficient Toyota Wigos and hundreds of used cars in between.

 Pick a car you need most of the time.
 We recognize that your needs may change occasionally, but don’t buy the big AUV for your once-a-year family road trip when you really most need a daily driver to ferry one person to and from work.
 All the initial cost, fuel and maintenance savings you get from buying the smaller car would allow you to rent that comfortable van once a year, with more money left in the bank.